daattali/beautiful-jekyll/_drafts/9-ideas-for-making-meal-planning-simpler.md

 ### 9 IDEAS FOR MAKING MEAL PLANNING SIMPLER

 1. **Create daily themes.** i.e. Taco Tuesday, Fish Friday.
 See my blog on meal planning with themes [here](https://www.simplehomemom.com/simple-meal-planning-with-theme-nights/) for more ideas.
+I also found a blog with 100 easy dinner recipes [here](https://www.taste.com.au/quick-easy/galleries/top-100-easy-dinner-recipes/biccuul7?page=18).
 2. **Create a rotating loop of meals.** Pick a bunch of favourite meals and loop through them starting at one, working through and then starting back at the beginning again.
 See my blog [here](https://www.simplehomemom.com/the-ultimate-stress-free-planning-method-anyone-can-use/) on loop planning.
 3. **Meal plan seasonally.** i.e. soups in colder seasons, quick foods in the summer.
+I found a blog called ["A Guide to Seasonal Meal Planning"](https://homespunseasonalliving.com/guide-seasonal-meal-planning/) that you may find helpful too.
 4. **Plan around seasonal produce.**
 5. **Meal plan based on sales.**
 6. **Make extras for future meals.**